Industry, academic and government

 In 2007, Inovio (through VGX Pharmaceuticals, with which it merged in 2009) entered into an original research agreement with UPenn.
 The Company subsequently licensed from UPenn exclusive worldwide rights to develop a number of DNA plasmids and constructs with the potential to treat and/or prevent human immunodeficiency virus (HIV); hepatitis C virus (HCV); human papilloma virus (HPV), and influenza, and later an amended agreement adding novel adjuvants to enhance the effectiveness of DNA vaccines.

 In 2011, Inovio expanded its existing license agreement with the University of Pennsylvania, adding exclusive worldwide licenses for technology and intellectual property for novel DNA vaccines against prostate cancer, CMV (cytomegalovirus), malaria, hepatitis B, RSV (respiratory syncytial virus), and MRSA (methicillin-resistant staphylococcus aureus).
 The amendment also encompassed a new optimized IL-12 cytokine gene adjuvant.
-These new DNA vaccines and technology were developed in the University of Pennsylvania laboratory of Professor David B. Weiner.

 The University of Pennsylvania has also conducted clinical studies for Inovio's PENNVAX®-B HIV DNA vaccine in a therapeutic setting.